kubernetes-sigs/kueue/site/content/en/docs/concepts/resource_flavor.md

    cannot be assigned to a Workload's podSet.

-2. Once the Workload is admitted, Kueue adds the ResourceFlavor labels to the `.nodeSelector` of the underlying Workload Pod templates.
+2. Once the Workload is admitted:
+   - Kueue adds the ResourceFlavor labels to the `.nodeSelector` of the underlying Workload Pod templates.
 This occurs if the Workload didn't specify the `ResourceFlavor` labels already as part of its nodeSelector.

-   For example, for a [batch/v1.Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), Kueue adds the labels to the `.spec.template.spec.nodeSelector` field.
+     For example, for a [batch/v1.Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/),
+     Kueue adds the labels to the `.spec.template.spec.nodeSelector` field.
 This guarantees that the workload's Pods can only be scheduled on the nodes targeted by the flavor that Kueue assigned to the Workload.

+   - Kueue adds the tolerations to the underlying Workload Pod templates.

+     For example, for a [batch/v1.Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/),
+     Kueue adds the tolerations to the `.spec.template.spec.tolerations` field.
+This allows that the workloads Pods to be scheduled on nodes having specific taints.

 ## ResourceFlavor taints